 One limitation of the current study is the small number of farms in each facility type.
 As state agencies had been promoting the use of bedded pack systems for years in Vermont, we had anticipated it would be feasible to enroll 10 farms using this system to house their lactating animals.
 This turned out not to be the case; the Winter 2018-2019 survey showed that many dairy farms were instead using these systems for non-lactating animals (heifers, dry cows; Andrews et al. 2021).
 Furthermore, the COVID-19 pandemic precluded resumption of the study in Spring 2020, limiting the number of farms included to herds sampled in 2019, and not all farms had DHIA data for every outcome of interest.
 A related limitation is that well-established mastitis control practices (i.e., teat-dipping, forestripping, using separate towels for individual cows) were widely adapted by participating herds, so there was limited power to identify (complete inability to analyze) associations between certain practices and BTM quality, udder health, and hygiene.
 A large body of work exists showing consistent udder health benefits from using these practices, so lack of association between these fundamental mastitis control practices and desirable outcomes in the current study should not be taken as evidence that they provide no benefit.
-The potential exists for future studies with a larger number of farms enrolled to further characterize milk quality and udder health on bedded pack systems in the Northeast.
+The potential exists for future studies with a larger number of farms enrolled to further characterize milk quality and udder health on bedded pack systems in the Northeastern US.
 Studies enrolling a larger number of bedded pack farms by covering a larger geographic area may have sufficient power to identify particular management factors which are beneficial on bedded packs specifically.